Time-Lagged Recurrence: a data-driven method to estimate the predictability of dynamical systems: Results and discussion

 \section{Results and discussion}

-We have computed the new metric $\alpha_{\eta}(\boldsymbol{\zeta})$ for both idealized and real-world dynamical systems of varying complexity, including the Lorenz-63 attractor and atmospheric circulation patterns.
-These results are reported in the following subsections.
-Additionally, in the Supplementary Information, we provide several supplementary results for other systems.
+We have computed the new metric $\alpha_{\eta}(\boldsymbol{\zeta})$ for systems of varying complexity to show its effectiveness.
+The following subsections provide a detailed discussion of the results for the Lorenz-63 attractor and climate data characterizing atmospheric circulation in the Euro-Atlantic sector.
+Additionally, a brief summary of $\alpha_{\eta}(\boldsymbol{\zeta})$ applied to other systems is presented in a subsequent section to illustrate its broad applicability.
 Following the discussion of results obtained from various systems, we propose a method for utilizing this index in real-time, addressing the issue introduced at the end of the previous section.